mindofai/mindofai.github.io/_posts/2017-1-30-Debugging-NET-Native.md

 layout: post
 title: Debugging .NET Native in Visual Studio
 author: tom
-tags: [UWP, Surface, Debugging, Xamarin, Xamarin.Forms]
+tags: [UWP, Surface, Debugging, Xamarin, Xamarin.
+Forms]
 ---

 As I've mentioned before, a lot happens to your Xamarin.Forms app on UWP when you flip the switch from Debug build to Release build.
-Specifically this little check box:
+Specifically, this little check box:
 <img src="{{site.baseurl}}/images/NetNativeDebugging/CompileCheckBox.png" width="500" />

-The Xamarin forums and StackOverflow have lots of questions related to issues stemming from this.
+The Xamarin forums and Stack Overflow have lots of questions related to issues stemming from this.
 The big difference being that in Release mode, Visual Studio compiles your app using the .NET Native tool chain.
 We've see that this can often cause late-in-the-dev-cycle runtime issues that pop up when a Release build is performed.

 The further along a bug gets in the development cycle, [the more expensive it is](http://blog.celerity.com/the-true-cost-of-a-software-bug), so I'd encourage you to regularly test a Release build on UWP, or better yet, have your CI Process produce a Release build of your UWP app for testing before the app even has a chance to make it into further environments like QA or Production.
 <img src="{{site.baseurl}}/images/NetNativeDebugging/costofasoftwarebug.jpg" width="600" />